 - Get Healthy SA — 1300 806 258

 - Get Healthy Qld — 13 HEALTH (13 432584)

 For more help

-- Call healthdirect on 1800 022 222 to speak with a registered nurse, 24 hours a day, from anywhere in Australia.
+- Call healthdirect on 1800 022 222 to speak with a registered nurse (known as NURSE-ON-CALL in Victoria), 24 hours a day, from anywhere in Australia.

 - Use the healthdirect Service Finder to locate a health service near you — including remote areas.

 - Use the healthdirect Symptom Checker if you are, or your child is, not feeling well and you're not sure what to do next.